 If you’re looking for a Marvel movies in order PDF you’ve come to the right place.
 In case you missed it we’ve got all the Disney movie marathon checklists worked out for you.
-And we’ve got the Disney animated classic movies, we’ve got all the Disney sequels, Pixar movies, live action remakes, and even Black History movies.
+And we’ve got the Disney animated classic movies, we’ve got all the Disney sequels, Pixar movies, live action remakes, Star Wars movies, and even Black History movies.
 Now we’re adding the Marvel Movie marathon checklist to our lineup.
 So whether you want to watch the Marvel films in release order or chronological order, we’ve got you covered with free PDFs of both.
 And if you want a small mobile version check my Instagram highlights for that!

 So if you just want the checklists fast so you can get going on them you can click here to get both lists directly to your inbox.
 But if you want to know how I came up with the order, read on!